solana-labs/solana-program-library/docs/src/stake-pool.md

 over the mint.

 The pool creator's fee account identifier is `3xvXPfQi2SaTkqPV9A7BQwh4GyTe2ZPasfoaCBCnTAJ5`.
-When users deposit SOL into the stake pool, the program will transfer 3% of their contribution into this account.
+When users deposit warmed up stake accounts into the stake pool, the program will transfer 3% of their contribution into this account in the form of SPL token staking derivatives.

-### Example: Create validator stake account
+#### Create a validator stake account

 In order to accommodate large numbers of user deposits into the stake pool, the stake pool only manages one stake account per validator.
 To add a new validator